 - Conduct patient-centered outcomes research to improve health, understanding its place in the U.S. research portfolio, the importance of stakeholders in the research process, and policy implications related to implementation

-- Introduction to Online Learning (required for all JHSPH students prior to online courses)
+- Introduction to Online Learning (required for all JHSPH students prior to enrolling in online courses)

 - Academic and Research Ethics

-- Problem-based Course 2 – Vaccine Safety at the FDA, 3 credits
+- Problem-based Course 2 – Protecting the Environment and Safeguarding Worker Health: A Problem-based Approach, 3 credits

-- Problem-based Course 4 – Preventing HIV Among African American Men in Baltimore, 3 credits
+- Problem-based Course 4 – Vaccine Safety, 3 credits

 - Applied Leadership Development, 3 credits